 First online casino launches in the state.
 In August, a second site launches.

-West Virginia was ready for sports betting even before the U.S. Supreme Court paved the way.
+West Virginia sports betting was ready even before the U.S. Supreme Court paved the way.

 State lawmakers passed sports betting (mobile and land-based) legislation in March 2018, two months before the high court overturned the Professional and Amateur Sports Protection Act, which restricted sport wagering outside of Nevada.
 Hollywood Casino at Charles Town Races accepted the first sports bet on Aug.
 30, 2018.